jasonrdsouza/cork/README.md

 ## Example
-See the example folder for an example of a site build using Cork, as well as a sample layout.
-The example site includes:
+See the [example](example/) folder for an example of a site build using Cork, as well as a sample layout.

-- a few simple CSS rules as an example of how to change the look
-- sample mustache templates
-- sample index, 404, etc pages
-- an image to illustrate static asset embedding
-- transclusion example of a code file
-- a collection of sample posts meant to illustrate a simple blog layout
-- syntax highlighting courtesy of [prism.js](https://prismjs.com/)
-- 2 dart scripts as an example of using dart for frontend scripting